stuyspec/stuyspec-api/README.md

 5. Navigate to the directory of the Rails API (`cd /var/app/current`).
 6. Here, you can run `rails console` and manipulate the database.

+To exit the Rails console, use `Ctrl-D`.
+To exit the SSH, use `Ctrl-D` as well.

 ## Testing GraphQL

 Use [GraphiQL](https://github.com/graphql/graphiql) to test your GraphQL queries.